The Capitals are alone in first place after an impressive 4-2 victory at Carolina

 What started as a sleepy matinee at PNC Arena ended as a raucous, 4-2 Washington win.
 The Capitals (14-3-5, 33 points), who are on a three-game winning streak, moved ahead of the Hurricanes (15-4-1, 31 points) and are alone in first place in the division.

 Dmitry Orlov had the game-winner on the power play with 2:55 left, making it 3-2 after the Capitals had surrendered a 2-0 lead.
 Three of Orlov’s four goals have been game-winners.
-Washington went into the third period up 2-0 after second-period goals from Alex Ovechkin and Aliaksei Protas.
+Washington went into the third period with the two-goal lead after Alex Ovechkin and Aliaksei Protas scored in the second period.
 It was the 749th of Ovechkin’s NHL career — and the first of Protas’s.

 “It was a big game for both teams,” said Orlov, who added an assist on Ovechkin’s goal.
 “Everybody played hard, was intense, and I think it was a great two points for us.”